conholdate/products.conholdate.com/content/english/total/java/conversion/pdf-to-dot.md

           Get the respective assembly files from the [downloads](https://downloads.conholdate.com/total/java) or fetch the whole package from [Maven](https://repository.conholdate.com/webapp/#/artifacts/browse/tree/General/repo) to add `Conholdate.Total` directly in your workspace.

-      gisthash: "675fd7fb45acf595fd9f872593eb2899"
+      gisthash: "1b2b5b5a97415ef538ac358347f27174"
-      gistfile: "word-to-pdf-conversion.java"
+      gistfile: "pdf-to-word-conversion-in-java-and-html-viewer.java"

-    - title_left: "Convert Password Protected PDF to DOT"
+    - title_left: "Convert PDF to Word Documents in Java"
       content_left: |
-          Accurately load and convert documents that are protected with a password within your Java based applications.
-The file format conversion API also supports rendering remote documents from different sources including S3, Blob, FTP, Stream, URL or a local disk.
+          It gets easier to convert from PDF to a Word document in Java based applications with Conholdate.Total APIs.
+The PDF file transforms perfectly to a Word (DOCX) file and supports an additional set of document formatting features to customize the layout of the output file to match your needs.
+You can easily edit the content such as text, tables, images and lists from the converted Word document.

-          -   Create new instance of **Converter** class and pass source document path
+          -   Create a new instance of **Converter** class and load **PDF** as input file
-          -   Instantiate the proper **ConvertOptions** class e.g. (**PdfConvertOptions**, **WordProcessingConvertOptions**, **SpreadsheetConvertOptions** etc.)
+          -   Instantiate **WordProcessingConvertOptions** as the convert option
-          -   Call **convert** method of **Converter** class instance and pass filename for the converted document
+          -   Call **Convert** method of **Converter** class instance for conversion to **DOCX**

       title_right: "Source Document Information Extraction"
       content_right: |
           The documents information extraction feature not only allows getting the basic information about the source document file but it also supports extracting some valuable file-format specific information such as project start and end dates of a Microsoft Project file, any printing restrictions on a PDF document, list of folders enclosed in an Outlook data file etc.

           Convert popular document file formats on different operating systems such as Windows, Linux or macOS while using development environments such as NetBeans, IntelliJ IDEA and Eclipse.

-      gisthash: "35e23082b8fa43502d6784c38947eef1"
+      gisthash: "1b2b5b5a97415ef538ac358347f27174"
-      gistfile: "password-protected-word-document-to-pdf-conversion.java"
+      gistfile: "pdf-to-word-conversion.java"

-    - title_left: "Convert Specific Word Pages to PDF in Java"
+    - title_left: "Convert PDF to Excel in Java"
       content_left: |
-          Java document conversion API allows you to choose selected pages from the source document and accurately convert to the supported document format.
-The code example below shows how to convert the 1st and 4th pages of a Word document to the resultant PDF file.
+          Turn PDF to Excel spreadsheets using a few lines of Java code.
+The contents of a PDF file are converted into rows and columns of an Excel worksheet that can be edited easily as you may require.
+A PDF file can be converted into these spreadsheet formats (XLS, XLSX, XLSM, XLSB, XLTX, XLT), OpenDocument (ODS, OTS) and Apple iWork Numbers.

-          -   Create a new instance of **Converter** class and load input (Word) document
+          -   Create a new instance of **Converter** class and load **PDF** as input file
-          -   Instantiate the proper **ConvertOptions** class e.g. (**PdfConvertOptions**, **WordProcessingConvertOptions**, **SpreadsheetConvertOptions** etc)
+          -   Instantiate **SpreadsheetConvertOptions** as the convert option
-          -   Set **setPages** property of the **ConvertOptions** instance and mention specific page number to be converted
-          -   Call **convert** method of **Converter** class instance and pass filename (PDF) for the converted document
+          -   Call **Convert** method of **Converter** class instance for conversion to **XLSX**

       title_right: "Caching Converted Document Results"
       content_right: |